PCB Matrix Format

 Insert an existing matrix file the active cell.

-Note: When inserting a Matrix file, the objects become relative to the insert point.
+Note: When inserting a PCB Matrix file, the objects become relative to the insert point.
 Thus if your matrix file describes a square from 0,0 to 1,1 – and it inserted with coordinates 5,5; the resulting square would be from 5,5 to 6,6.

 INSERT_MATRIX=[Matrix File],[Insert X],[Insert Y],[Rotate],[Mirror]